A strudel pocket with its ingredients spilling outA strudel pocket with its ingredients spilling out

 Strudel pockets are a versatile treat that can be enjoyed at any time of day!
 For breakfast, try pairing a sweet strudel pocket with a cup of coffee or tea.
 For lunch or dinner, savory pockets can be served with a side salad or roasted vegetables for a complete meal.
 And of course, strudel pockets make a great dessert or snack any time.

-See also Can I substitute blueberries for strawberries in tarts?
+See also Can I substitute raisins for chocolate chips in rugelach?

 Did you know that strudel pockets can also be a great addition to a brunch spread?
 Serve a variety of sweet and savory pockets alongside other breakfast favorites like eggs and bacon for a delicious and unique meal.